Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: INTRODUCTION

 To tackle the problem of optimality, mathematical modeling,~\ie, the computational reduction of the intersection scheduling problem, is an essential research aspect.
 Some researchers have focused on reducing this problem into typical algorithmic problems, including the job-shop scheduling problem~\cite{ahn2017safety}, abstraction-based verification problem~\cite{ahn2019abstraction}, and polling system problem~\cite{miculescu2019polling}.
 However, most of these methods mainly focus on the feasibility of a conflict-free passing order solution.
 In practice, traffic efficiency is another critical topic that has not been fully considered in the computational reduction of this problem.

-In this study, we mainly focused on finding the optimal CAV passing order at unsignalized intersections,~\ie, the CAV scheduling problem.
+{ In this study, we mainly focused on finding the optimal CAV passing order at unsignalized intersections,~\ie, the CAV scheduling problem.
 Most of the existing studies have focused on obtaining the passing order through specific methods without considering the optimality and computational complexity~\cite{xu2018distributed, li2006cooperative, meng2017analysis, dresner2008multiagent, xu2019cooperative}.
-Some have focused on the feasibility of a conflict-free solution but neglected traffic efficiency optimization ~\cite{tachet2016revisiting, ahn2017safety, ahn2019abstraction, miculescu2019polling, lin2019graph, deng2020conflict}.
+Some have focused on the feasibility of a conflict-free solution but neglected traffic efficiency optimization~\cite{tachet2016revisiting, lin2019graph, deng2020conflict, ahn2017safety, ahn2019abstraction, miculescu2019polling}.
 To address this problem, we introduce a graph-based conflict-free cooperation method to model the conflict relationship of the vehicles.
-Based on this method, we propose two novel methods to obtain the local or global optimal vehicle passing order.
+Based on the conflict analysis, two novel methods are proposed to obtain the optimal vehicle passing order.
+Improved DFST (iDFST) obtains the local optimal solution while minimum clique cover (MCC) targets the global optimal one.
 The contributions of our study are as follows:

 \begin{enumerate} \item An improved DFST method is proposed based on~\cite{xu2018distributed} to improve traffic efficiency.
-Instead of considering all conflict types as one united conflict set, we categorized different conflict types to further reduce the overall depth of the spanning tree,~\ie, the evacuation time of vehicles.
+Instead of considering all conflict types as one united conflict set, we categorize different conflict types to further reduce the overall depth of the spanning tree,~\ie, the evacuation time of vehicles.
 The computational complexity of the improved algorithm remains low, and the passing order solution generated by it is proved to be the local optimum.

-\item Based on the concise and rigid graphical analysis, we first reduce the CAV scheduling problem to the minimum clique cover (MCC) problem.
+\item Based on the concise and rigid graphical analysis, we first reduce the CAV scheduling problem to the minimum clique cover problem.
 Unlike most of the existing research~\cite{malikopoulos2018decentralized, xu2018distributed, dresner2008multiagent}, our reduction of the problem is proposed without the assumption of the FIFO principle.
 Hence, the global optimal passing order solution is obtained by solving the MCC problem.
-Moreover, we propose a heuristic method to solve the problem of numerous vehicles with low computation burden.
+Moreover, we propose a heuristic method to solve the problem of numerous vehicles with a low computation burden.